 Unperturbed Elias still went forward with his patent application.

 Patent No 4750 patent awarded to Elias Howe September 10th 1846.

 (Patent 5346.
 Patent 5942 Bradshaw improved Howe 1848)

 Elias soon began to see that sales were not going to be so easy.
 After years of bad machines people were sceptical about yet another sewing machine!
 Amazing as it seems now there were actually hundreds of inferior sewing machines before 1846 and not one of them made a reliable, regular stitch.
 Proving his machine was better than anyone's was going to be a big problem.
 Another problem is that it took him months to make each machine.

 George Fisher was now in a mournful state.
 He came to see there was little prospect of Elias selling his sewing machines and George had now spent over $2,000 supporting and paying for Elias and his family.
 With George Fisher's wealth diminishing by the day he had to pluck-up enough strength to ask Elias and family to leave.

 Elias and family moved back in with his dad while he continued in vain to try and sell his sewing engine.

 Let's step back a second and look at his invention.
 I hate it when people quote others saying that Elias Howe was a poor or mediocre engineer.
 They should look at his work and see if they could build a sewing machine.
 He indeed was a superb engineer and improved with time.
-Unfortunately he was the only one who really knew how to operate his machine, when others tried they made a mess of it.
+Unfortunately he was the only one who really knew how to build and operate his machine, when others tried they made a mess of it.
 However, later, his input in both Howe sewing machine companies was to prove invaluable.